suesui117/course_335/assignment3/README.md

 #### The Heap class uses a vector with 1-based indexing to simplify calculations for root and children (where index 0 serves as a dummy). currentSize_ represents the number of elements stored in the heap

-#### Next step is to delete from max heap one by one, and push it to a history vector, which will then be sorted based on `service_time_` from smallest to largest
+#### Next step is to delete from max heap one by one, and push it to a history vector, which will then be sorted based on `service_time_` from smallest to largest.
+Note: after deleting the maximum element, the order of remaining elements in the heap may not match the original.
+This is because the heap restructures itself to maintain the max heap property, where the largest element is always at the root, ensuring efficient retrieval of max values

 #### notes